lloydtwum/alx-low_level_programming/0x01-variables_if_else_while/README.md

-this prints all possible different combinations of two digits
+ prints all possible different combinations of three digits.